ugermann/eidf-epcc-cluster/KUBERNETES-for-ML.md

 Kubernetes boils down to one key idea: infrastructure abstraction.
 A user should never have to think in terms of servers and nodes.
 They should focus on specifying jobs and containers in a pod, and Kubernetes takes care of all the underlying infrastructure management.

-Now that we’ve briefly introduced Pods and Job resources, Let’s now dive into our example.
+Now that we’ve briefly introduced Pods and Job resources Let’s now dive into our example.

 ## Hyperparameters Optimization for Training a Model on the MNIST Dataset

 In ML, hyperparameters typically include options such as learning rate schedule, batch size, data augmentation options and others.
 Each option greatly affects the model accuracy on the same dataset.
 Two of the most common strategies for selecting the best hyperparameters for a model are grid search and random search.
-In the grid search method  (also known as the parameter sweep method) you define the search space by enumerating all possible hyperparameter values and train a model on each set of values.
-Random search only select random sets of values sampled from the exhaustive set.
+In the grid search method  (also known as the parameter sweep method), you define the search space by enumerating all possible hyperparameter values and train a model on each set of values.
+Random search only selects random sets of values sampled from the exhaustive set.
 The results of each training run are then validated against a separate validation set.

 When starting from scratch, random search and grid search are still the best approaches to narrow down the search space.
 The challenge with grid search and random search is that introducing more than a few hyperparameters and options quickly results in a combinatorial explosion.
-Add to this the training time required for each hyperparameter set and the problem quickly becomes intractable.
+Add to this the training time required for each hyperparameter set, and the problem quickly becomes intractable.
 Thankfully, this is also an embarrassingly parallel problem since each training run can be performed independently of others.

 This is where Kubernetes comes in.